Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

-This is known as the Kushner--Stratonovich equation.
-The equation \eqref{eq:KSE} should now be interpreted in the It\^o sense with respect to the driving noise $\zd (t)$.
-The corresponding Stratonovich formulation follows immediately from (\ref{eq:KSD_S2}) in combination with (\ref{eq:FPE}).
+Equation \eqref{eq:KSE} is known as the Kushner--Stratonovich equation.
+The equation \eqref{eq:KSE} is to be interpreted in the It\^o sense with respect to the driving noise $\zd (t)$.
+The equation is nonlinear, unlike the unconditioned dynamics governed by the Fokker-Planck equation \eqref{eq:FPE}.
+The corresponding Stratonovich formulation follows immediately from (\ref{eq:KSD_S2}) in combination with (\ref{eq:FPE}):